When you are done developing your app, it needs to be deployed to your customers if it is a PTE or to AppSource if it is an AppSource app.

 In a different Business Central tenant (another customer who also want our app), I have added 3 new environments (DE):

-When you have multiple customers for one repository, you will likely name the environments in AL-Go for GitHub after the
+When you have multiple customers for one repository, you will likely name the environments in AL-Go for GitHub after the name of the customer or like.

 I have added 3 additional environments from a different customer to our repository using the repository settings file (.github\AL-Go-Settings.json):